Sri Ganganagar: Demographics

 According to the 2011 census Sri Ganganagar city and outgrowths had a population of 237,780.
 Ganganagar had a sex ratio of 859 females for every 1000 males.
 Males constitute 53.8% of the population and females 46.2%.
 Ganganagar had an effective literacy rate of 74.25%: male literacy is 88.03%, and female literacy is 76.23%.
 In Ganganagar, 19.6% of the population is under 6 years of age.

 Religion

-The majority of the population is Hindu, followed by Sikh and Muslim.
+Hindus form the majority of town population, followed by minority Sikh and Muslim.

 Languages

 Hindi and English serve as official languages of the city.
-Punjabi, Hindi, Rajasthani and Bagri are the most commonly spoken languages.
+Punjabi, Hindi, Rajasthani, Bagri and Saraiki are the most commonly spoken languages.